Super Freak: Sampling

 The predominant riff of the song was most popularly sampled in 1990 by MC Hammer in "U Can't Touch This".
-The song would then be sampled by American musical group Black Eyed Peas in their 2020 single “Vida Loca", and was later sampled by Nicki Minaj in her 2022 single, "Super Freaky Girl".
+The song would then be sampled by Jay-Z in his 2006 song "Kingdom Come", by American group Black Eyed Peas in their 2020 single "Vida Loca", and by Nicki Minaj in her 2022 single, "Super Freaky Girl".
 Minaj previously appeared in the remix of Big Sean's "Dance (A$$)" (2011), which sampled "U Can't Touch This".

+The chorus of the song appears in a scene in Transformers: Revenge of the Fallen where Sam Witwicky, one of the main protagonists, is driving his Camaro, which is actually the Autobot Bumblebee, with a college girl named Alice, who is a Decepticon in disguise.